We are going to explore the difference between VV vs VOO:

 VOO will also have more volatility depending on the performance of these 10 holdings.

-Here are VV and VOO’s top 10 holdings side by side:
+Here is VV and VOO’s top 10 holdings side by side:

 VV and VOO’s top 10 holdings primarily hold Apple, Microsoft, Amazon, Google, and Tesla.